-Blood groups are classified based on specific surface structures on red blood cells, known as antigens.
+Blood types are classified based on specific surface structures on red blood cells, known as antigens.

-Similar to humans, cats have blood types A, B, or C (=AB).
-Blood group distribution depends heavily on breed.
-European Shorthair cats usually have blood group A, while other breeds such as British Shorthair cats more commonly have blood group B. Cats are born with antibodies against blood group antigens other than their own.
-It is therefore essential to check the blood group before the first blood transfusion.
-Otherwise, severe incompatibility reactions may occur.
+Cats, like humans, have blood types A, B, or C (=AB).
+The distribution of blood types depends heavily on the breed.
+European Shorthair cats usually have blood type A, while other breeds, such as British Shorthairs, more commonly have blood type B. Cats are born with antibodies against blood group antigens other than their own.
+Therefore, the blood group must be carefully considered starting with the very first blood transfusion.
+Otherwise, severe incompatibility reactions can occur.

 There are a total of twelve blood groups in dogs.
-However, only the blood groups DEA (Dog Erythrocyte Antigen) 1.1 positive and DEA 1.1 negative are tested, as this antigen often causes blood transfusion reactions.
-DEA 1.1 negative dogs are considered "universal donors" because their blood does not cause incompatibility reactions in most dogs, regardless of their blood group.
-It is therefore used especially in time-critical emergencies.
+However, testing is limited to the DEA (Dog Erythrocyte Antigen) 1.1 positive and DEA 1.1 negative blood groups, as this antigen frequently causes blood transfusion reactions.
+DEA 1.1-negative dogs are considered “universal donors” because their blood does not cause incompatibility reactions in most dogs, regardless of their blood type.
+It is therefore used specifically in time-critical emergencies.

-The first blood transfusion is usually unproblematic in dogs and horses, as they do not yet have antibodies against other blood group antigens as long as they have not had contact with foreign blood.
-An exception are mares that have had a foal with so-called neonatal isoerythrolysis (=destruction of the foal's red blood cells by the mare's antibodies).
-However, if possible, a compatibility test between donor and recipient blood should also be performed in dogs and horses during the first blood transfusion.
+The first blood transfusion is usually unproblematic in dogs and horses, as they do not yet possess antibodies against other blood group antigens as long as they have not had contact with foreign blood.
+An exception are mares that have had a foal with so-called neonatal isoerythrolysis (= destruction of the foal’s red blood cells by the mare’s antibodies).
+If possible, however, a compatibility test between donor and recipient blood should also be performed during the first blood transfusion in dogs and horses.

 A small area of skin on the recipient animal is shaved and disinfected.
-The donor blood is administered into the large jugular vein via a special infusion tube with an integrated blood filter.
+The donor blood is warmed to body temperature and then administered into the great jugular vein via a special infusion tube with a built-in blood filter.

 Donor animals must also meet the following requirements:

-After a general examination of the donor animal, a small amount of blood is taken.
-This blood sample is used to check whether the donor and recipient blood are compatible.
-If this is the case, a small area of skin on the neck is shaved and disinfected for the blood donation.
-Blood is then collected from the large jugular vein in a blood bag or, in cats, in a large syringe.
-The blood donation takes only 15 minutes, but longer in horses due to the amount of blood taken.
-The donor animal must remain still during this time.
-For cats and some dogs, a sedative injection is necessary for this purpose.
+After a general examination and blood test of the donor animal, a compatibility check is performed to ensure the donor and recipient blood are compatible.
+If so, a small area of skin on the neck is shaved and disinfected for the blood donation.
+Blood is then collected from the jugular vein into a blood collection bag or, in the case of cats, into a large syringe.
+The blood donation takes only 15 minutes, though longer for horses due to the volume of blood.
+The donor animal must remain calm during the procedure.
+For this reason, a sedative injection is necessary for cats as well as for some dogs.
 Depending on the size of the recipient animal, the following amounts are collected:

-The removal of these amounts places little strain on the donor animals.
-The blood that is removed is replaced by the body within a short time.
-However, you should avoid putting your animal under any great strain for up to 24 hours after the blood donation.
-Dogs should wear a chest harness instead of a collar for a few days.
-The next blood donation may take place after three months at the earliest.
+Withdrawing these amounts places little strain on the donor animals.
+The body replaces the withdrawn blood within a short time.
+However, you should avoid strenuous activity for your animal for up to 24 hours after the blood donation.
+Dogs should wear a harness instead of a collar for a few days.
+The next blood donation may take place no sooner than three months later.

 It is natural for your horse to occasionally shake its head to ward off insects or because it is excited or tense.
 However, involuntary, persistent head tossing without any apparent cause is no longer natural.
 It is characteristic of headshaking syndrome.
 Unlike cribbing or weaving, headshaking syndrome is usually not a behavioral disorder, but a neurological condition that should be investigated by a veterinarian.